NatnaelAbebe19/Demo-repo/README.md

-# Demo-repo
+# Demo

-This is the demo repo to learn git and github
+This is where I put my readme's description